-Here’s a question for you: If the Internet ceased to exist, how would your days be any different than usual?
-I know, it’s an obtuse questions.
-It’s like asking how would your days be any different if modern toilets ceased to exist.
-A bit shitty, but you won’t die.
+If the internet ceased to exist, how would your days be any different?
+It is an obtuse question, like asking how would your days be any different if toilets ceased to exist: A bit shitty, but you won’t die.
 Anyway… I ask because of a realization I once had: we often turn to our digital devices because the alternative sucks.

 The big secret to reducing the time you spent online has FINALLY been revealed!
 Cultivate high-quality alternatives to digital distractions.
 The more I immerse myself in the offline world— reading, writing, going for walks, cooking, etc., the less enticing the digital world becomes.
 I encourage you to actively and consciously cultivate a leisure life that doesn't depend on low-effort digital junk for entertainment and to pass the time.

 I began thinking about creating a well-developed leisure life after reading Cal Newport's take on it in his book, Digital Minimalism.
 I highly recommend you read it for the part one leisure alone.